jonnonz1/nz-statute-book/acts/public/1974/local-government-act-1974.md

   - **regional planning scheme** has the same meaning as in section 2(1) of the Town and Country Planning Act 1977
   - **reorganisation scheme** means a reorganisation scheme within the meaning of section 37ZZA or section 37ZZZA
   - **road** has the meaning defined in section 315
-  - **rural area** means an area zoned rural in a proposed or an operative district plan
+  - **rural area** means an area zoned rural in a proposed or an operative NBEA plan
   - **Secretary** means the Secretary for Local Government
   - **ship** has the same meaning as it has in section 2(1) of the Maritime Transport Act 1994
   - **special consultative procedure** means the procedure set out in section 83 of the Local Government Act 2002